markahrens/mytungsten/src/content/blog/2008/rest-of-the-world.md

 <h4 class="firstHeading"><span><span>Campeonato Brasileiro Série A</span></span></h4>

-<p>Similar to Argentina, Brazil’s top league is also top heavy with São Paulo and Corinthians being the top two teams.&nbsp; This league does use relegation to Serie B with 4 teams swapping leagues.</p>
+Similar to Argentina, Brazil’s top league is also top heavy with São Paulo and Corinthians being the top two teams.&nbsp; This league does use relegation to Serie B with 4 teams swapping leagues.

 <ul>